ToolJet/ToolJet/docs/docs/how-to/run-action-from-runjs.md

 ## Run multiple actions from runjs query

-To run multiple actions from a runjs query, you'll have to use async-await in the function.
+To run multiple actions from a runjs query, you'll have to use **async-await** in the function.

-Here is an sample code for running the queries and showing alert after specific intervals.
+Here is a example code snippet for running the queries and showing alert after specific intervals.
 Check the complete guide on running queries at specified intervals **[here](/docs/next/how-to/run-query-at-specified-intervals)**.

 ```js
 actions.setVariable('interval',setInterval(countdown, 5000));